-When conducting an examination of a witness out of court and under oath you should consider not only the procedural requirements of conducting the examination, but also the space in which the examination is conducted.
+When conducting an examination of a witness out of court and under oath, you should consider not only the procedural requirements of conducting the examination, but also the space in which the examination is conducted.
 Here are some tips to consider when choosing your examination space:

 Ensure all parties and their lawyers agree to the examination date and location.
 When choosing the location for the examination, ensure that the examination room is equipped for your purpose.

-To ensure that your recordings are clear, sound levels in a room should be considered.
-If the room is noisy, the audio evidence could be unclear or distorted, making it difficult for your court reporter to produce accurate transcripts..
+To ensure that your recordings are clear, the room’s sound levels should be considered.
+A noisy room could lead to unclear or distorted audio evidence, making it difficult for your court reporter to produce accurate transcripts.

 The right sized room can help make the examination more comfortable.
 A room that is too small may make the parties feel uncomfortable or cramped.
-Similarly a larger room may be a waste of space and money if the court reporter charges more for larger rooms.
-Knowing the number of people who are attending the examination will help you determine the space or size that is required for your examination.
+Similarly a larger room may be a waste of space and money, as some court reporters charge more for larger rooms.
+Knowing the number of people who are attending the examination will help you determine the space or room size best suited to your examination.

 To book a court reporter for an examination, meeting, or mediation, or to discuss a court reporting position with On The Record, call one of our locations today, conveniently located in Whitby and Barrie.
 We look forward to discussing your court reporting or mediation needs.